-Exhaust: the use of an efficient manufacturer brand muffler is recommended.
+Exhaust: the use of an muffler is required.
+The maximum noise level allowed are 120 decibels (DC), for the following years the maximum allowed noise level will be lowered in order to be at 95 DC by 2015.
+If the local Authorities have a maximum decibel level, it will have to be indicated in the Advance Program.
 It will be compulsory that all boats have one at all times during practice and during the race, if the local authorities require so, this must be indicated in the advance program.
+For jet turbine engine boats it is not required to have engine noise reduction mufflers.